quekicruz/reading-notes/markdownnotes.md

 ## This is my reading notes on Markdown
 ### What is Markdown?

-### It is simply a way to design/implement text on a webpage
+>It is a simple way to design/implement text for a web page.

 #### Now there is different ways to go about with design/implementation process